 If only 85 patients with missing data in FIB were omitted, there were 3,791 patients with no prior history of diagnosed CVD and 1,124 patients with prior diagnosed CVD.
 The mean FIB values were 334.46 mg/dL among those with prior diagnosed CVD, and 319.57 mg/dL among those with no prior history of diagnosed CVD.
 The mean FIB among subjects with prior CVD tended to be 14.89 mg/dL higher than the mean FIB among those without CVD.
 With 95% confidence, this result is consistent with the true mean FIB among those with prior CVD being anywhere between 10.42 mg/dL to 19.35 mg/dL higher than the true mean FIB among those with no prior CVD.
 Assuming equal variance across two groups, this result is statistically significant at the 0.05 critical threshold with a two-sided p-value of less than 0.0001.
 As a result, we reject the null hypothesis that the mean FIB values were not different by presence or absence of prior history of CVD, in favor of an alternative hypothesis that mean FIB level were associated with prior history of CVD.

 b.
 How could the same analysis as presented in part a have been performed with linear regression?
 Explicitly provide the correspondences between the various statistical output from each of the analyses.
+(8 points given)

 Methods: